What’s the most important part of a thriving business?

 A business will aggressively send emails with the intent to sell the product (offer emails).

-During this cycle, which can last anywhere from a few days to a few weeks, a marketer might send an average of an email daily.
+During this cycle, which can last anywhere from a few days to a few weeks, a marketer might send an average of one email daily.

-By the end of it, some percentage of subscribers will buy the product.
+By the end, some percentage of subscribers will buy the product.

 But what happens to the emails?
 They stop.